bytefucker/-oub2mp3/README.md

 # Coub2mp3
 Google Chrome extension to download mp3 from the COUB.
+- Download Сoub2mp3.crx
+- Install manually by dragging the file to chrome://extensions/ tab
-Download and install manually Сoub2mp3.crx, go to the coub's page (like http://coub.com/view/5b9vk) and press the button below the video.
+- Go to the coub's page (eg. http://coub.com/view/5b9vk)
+- Press the button below the video